EEBOS/osg-online-api-docs/content/api/logins.md

 ## Logins

-The `/api/logins/{ login_id }` endpoint implements RESTful methods to let you interact with your data.
+A `Login` quite simply represents a user in the system.
+You may create a new `Login` at any time.
+There are two types of `Logins` that can be created:

+- `trainee:` Represents an employee.
+Only has access to the training center which they use to take courses assigned.</li>
+- `admin:` Represents an admnistrator.
+Can assign courses, access reports, take courses for themselves, and all the administrative features required to manage your LMS.

+## Methods

-### List
+### Index

-To retrieve the list of logins from your account, simply send a `GET` request to the base logins' endpoint, no extra parameters are required.

 `GET https://learninglogin.com/api/logins`

+To retrieve the list of logins from your account, simply send a `GET` request to the URL above, no extra parameters are required.

-#### Sample response body
+#### Sample Response Body

 ~~~json
 [